 ADAM17 (ADAM Metallopeptidase Domain 17) is a Protein Coding gene.
 Diseases associated with ADAM17 include Inflammatory Skin And Bowel Disease, Neonatal, 1 and Neonatal Inflammatory Skin And Bowel Disease.
-Among its related pathways are Signaling by ERBB4 and Signaling by NOTCH1.
-GO annotations related to this gene include SH3 domain binding and integrin binding.
+Among its related pathways are Neuroscience and RET signaling.
+Gene Ontology (GO) annotations related to this gene include SH3 domain binding and integrin binding.
 An important paralog of this gene is ADAM10.

 UniProtKB/Swiss-Prot Summary for ADAM17 Gene

-Cleaves the membrane-bound precursor of TNF-alpha to its mature soluble form.
-Responsible for the proteolytical release of soluble JAM3 from endothelial cells surface.
-Responsible for the proteolytic release of several other cell-surface proteins, including p75 TNF-receptor, interleukin 1 receptor type II, p55 TNF-receptor, transforming growth factor-alpha, L-selectin, growth hormone receptor, MUC1 and the amyloid precursor protein.
-Acts as an activator of Notch pathway by mediating cleavage of Notch, generating the membrane-associated intermediate fragment called Notch extracellular truncation (NEXT).
+Cleaves the membrane-bound precursor of TNF-alpha to its mature soluble form (PubMed:9034191).
+Responsible for the proteolytical release of soluble JAM3 from endothelial cells surface (PubMed:20592283).
+Responsible for the proteolytic release of several other cell-surface proteins, including p75 TNF-receptor, interleukin 1 receptor type II, p55 TNF-receptor, transforming growth factor-alpha, L-selectin, growth hormone receptor, MUC1 and the amyloid precursor protein (PubMed:12441351).
+Acts as an activator of Notch pathway by mediating cleavage of Notch, generating the membrane-associated intermediate fragment called Notch extracellular truncation (NEXT) (PubMed:24226769).
 Plays a role in the proteolytic processing of ACE2 (PubMed:24227843).
 Plays a role in hemostasis through shedding of GP1BA, the platelet glycoprotein Ib alpha chain (By similarity).
 Mediates the proteolytic cleavage of LAG3, leading to release the secreted form of LAG3 (By similarity).